The Summer Bridge Program

 - The Meiklejohn Fellows Program, which offers the following benefits:

-- Guaranteed financial and professional development support for a summer opportunity (internship, research or other eligible experience) during students’ first or second summer at Amherst.
-A stipend of up to $4,500 will be provided to participants who receive eligible unpaid summer opportunities.
+Guaranteed financial support for a summer opportunity (internship, research or other eligible experience) during students’ first or second summer at Amherst.
+A stipend of up to $5,000 will be provided to participants who receive eligible unpaid summer opportunities.

 - The Office of Campus Diversity and Student Leadership (CDSL), which serves to provide support and advocacy to and on behalf of FLI students.